bharaths222/Property-Refinance-Sale-Predictor-R-Shiny/README.md

 - Interactive web application in R and Shiny web framework giving the users ability to change the variables/factors, point the location on a map and see the predictions live.
 - Used Logistic Regression and Random Forest methods to implement and tune the predictive models.
 - Libraries required:
+  1. randomForest
-  1. Caret
+  2. Caret
-  2. dplyr
+  3. dplyr
-  3. ggplot2
+  4. ggplot2
-  4. Shiny
+  5. Shiny